How to Choose the Right Senior Living Facility: A Checklist - WTOP News

 Depending on the geographic area, there can be dozens of options.

-AARP recommends using the following sources of information to find senior living facilities in your region:
+The following sources of information to find senior living facilities in your region may be helpful:

-— Area Agency on Aging.
-These agencies are designated by the state to address the needs and concerns of older people.
-They can tell you if your state has a searchable database of assisted living facilities.
-To find your nearest aging agency, use the federal government’s Eldercare Locatoror call 1-800-677-1116.

-— LeadingAge.An association of aging-related organizations, LeadingAge has an onlineAging Services Directory to search for facilities in your area.
+— U.S. News.
+You can search for top-rated senior living facilities across the country (more on that below).

 — Argentum.
 A trade association for senior living communities, Argentum has an online directory that lets you search by ZIP code.